 2. Flask

-Flask is a microframework that provides the bare minimum to build a web app.
-It's lightweight and unopinionated, allowing flexibility in project structure.
+Flask is a microframework that provides the essentials to build a web app.
+It’s lightweight and unopinionated, giving developers more control over project structure.

 Why Use Flask: